Ehyiah/ApiDocBundle/README.md

     # Select your preferred UI
     ui: swagger  # Options: swagger, redoc, stoplight, rapidoc, scalar

-    # Directory where YAML files are located (and where commands look for existing files)
+    # Directory where YAML/PHP files are located (and where commands look for existing files)
     source_path: 'src/Swagger'

-    # Directory to dump generated files
+    # Directory to dump a full generated file if you want a json/yaml single file output
+    # dump_path directory will be excluded from rendering to prevent duplication or overriding from source_path.
     dump_path: 'src/Swagger/dump'

     # Directories to scan for Entity generation
     scan_directories:
         - 'src/Entity'
+        - 'src/DTO'
+        - ...
 ```

 ### Custom URL